Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 c) Enable STAS

-Go to Sophos Firewall webadmin > Authentication > STAS, turn on "Enable Sophos Transparent Authentication Suite", and then click "Activate STAS" button, as shown below
+Go to Sophos Firewall webadmin > Authentication > STAS, turn on "Enable Sophos Transparent Authentication Suite", and then click the "Activate STAS" button, as shown below

 Change default settings,